albertojulian/mada-driver-assistant/README.md

 It also contains other files used by the python files:
 - `yolov8m.pt`: base model used by the object detector
-- `object_detector.yaml`: contains the configuration parameters that are used by the python functions and classes
+- `object_detector.yaml`: contains the configuration parameters that are used by the python functions and classes in the object-detector folder

 ### driver-agent
 Contains the following python files:
 - `websockets_server.py`: implements a webSockets server that receives websocket messages from the processing modules (apps in the cell phone and object detector in the computer) and converts them into events to be stored and processed
-- `driver_agent.py`: implements the DriverAgent class, which contains as attributes the Memory and Planner classes; implements the Planner class, which manages the SLM that supports the **driver request motivated actions**; it also performs the evaluation of both automatic and request motivated actions
+- `driver_agent.py`: implements the DriverAgent class, which contains as attributes the Memory and Planner classes; implements the Planner class, which manages the SLM that supports the **driver request initiated actions**; it also performs the evaluation of both automatic and request initiated actions
 - `memory.py`: contains all class definitions to support the persistence of objects and events
 - `functions.py`: includes the definition of the functions supporting the actions
 - `functions_schema.py`: automatically generates function schemas by parsing the function definitions in `functions.py`.
 The schemas are used by the SLM in the Driver Agent's Planner to decide if one of the existing functions must be called.
 It also contains a FunctionParser class used by the Driver Agent's Planner to parse the JSON output of the SLM in function calling mode and ensure the function exists and is correctly called

 It also contains other files used by the python files:
-- `driver_agent.yaml`: contains the configuration parameters that are used by the python functions and classes
+- `driver_agent.yaml`: contains the configuration parameters that are used by the python functions and classes in the driver-agent folder

 ### common
 Contains python files used both by the object detector and the driver agent: